sciZer0/newdiscoveries/a/README.md

 So.

+Official science mistakenly believes that that difference in the distances (9.8 m) is due to the different-in-size Work that Gravitational Force (Invisible Hand) is doing during every second — the more Distance (D) traveled by the object during any given second, the more Work is done by Gravitational Force during the given second.

 The real reason for this difference in the distances IS NOT Gravitational Force.

 The real reason for this difference in the distances IS Inertia.

+A more Distance (D) traveled by the object during any given second is due the more Inertial Distance (D2) traveled by the object during the given second.

+> ### The more Distance (D) traveled by the object during any given second, the more Inertial Distance (D2) traveled by the object during the given second.

 Unfortunately, official science absolutely fails to understand this.